 North Dakota Scenic ByRider Program

-North Dakota Tourism is proud to launch the North Dakota Scenic ByRider Program as an incentive to get motorcycle enthusiasts out on the state’s scenic byways and backways.
-Riders traveling five of the 10 scenic byways or backways in the state in one calendar year can receive a patch indicating they are a North Dakota Scenic ByRider.
+North Dakota Tourism launched the North Dakota Scenic ByRider Program in 2013 as an incentive to get motorcycle enthusiasts out on the state’s scenic byways and backways.
+Riders traveling five of the 25 recognized routes in the state in one calendar year received a patch indicating they are a North Dakota Scenic ByRider.

-To verify you were on the route, have a photo taken of you holding a copy of the current North Dakota Travel Guide in front of your bike and a recognizable scenic area, attraction, accommodation or event on that byway.
-When you have five photos, email or mail them to Scooter Pursley at North Dakota Tourism.
+To verify you were on the route, have a photo taken of you holding a copy of the current North Dakota Travel Guide in front of your bike and a recognizable scenic area, attraction, accommodation or event at one of the accepted locations.
+When you have five photos, email them to Deanne Cunningham at North Dakota Tourism.

-For more information on the North Dakota Scenic ByRider Program, contact:
+For more information on the North Dakota Scenic ByRider Program, or to order your Scenic ByRider guidebook, contact:

 North Dakota Tourism Division